rxpavan/ToLearnGithub/README.md

 # ToLearnGithub
-To check the push and pull commands
+To check the push commands
+To check the pull command